 Cons

-These gloves are a great, snug fit and very easy to get on and off thanks to their well fitting elasticated cuff.
-Made from latex, acrylic and polyester they mould well to the hand and although the bright orange fleece lining makes them a little bulky they’re still soft and flexible and offer a good amount of dexterity.
-They’re ideal for a wide range of winter jobs including finer weeding and keep your hands really warm and dry.
-However the cuffs are not waterproof so take care not to get these wet as they take a while to dry.
-Otherwise, the gloves dry well though and keep their shape.
-They won't completely protect you against thorns and brambles but they dont tear the latex.
-They’re excellent value for money for the protection they give and we awarded them a BBC Gardeners’ World Magazine Best Buy award for the best lightweight winter gloves.
-They’re available in sizes small, medium, large and extra large.
+These gloves are a great, snug fit and very easy to get on and off, thanks to their well-fitting elasticated cuff.
+Made from latex, acrylic and polyester, they mould well to the hand, and although the bright orange fleece lining makes them a little bulky, they’re still soft and flexible and offer a good amount of dexterity.
+They’re ideal for a wide range of winter jobs, including finer weeding, and keep your hands really warm and dry.
+However, the cuffs are not waterproof, so avoid getting them wet as they take a while to dry.
+Otherwise, the gloves dry well, though, and keep their shape.
+They won't completely protect you against thorns and brambles, but they don't tear the latex.
+They’re excellent value for money for the protection they give, and we awarded them a BBC Gardeners’ World Magazine Best Buy award for the best lightweight winter gloves.
+They’re available in small, medium, large, and extra large sizes.

 Clip Gloves Bamboo Fibre